leangjia/blender_docs/manual/animation/armatures/bones/editing/naming.rst

    :Mode:      All Modes
    :Panel:     :menuselection:`Properties --> Bone Properties`

-You can rename your bones, either using the *Name* field in the *Bones Properties* or through the outliner.
+You can rename your bones, either using the *Name* field in the *Bones Properties*.
 It is also possible to rename by double-clicking bones in the Outliner.

 Blender also provides you some tools that take advantage of bones named in a left/right symmetry fashion, and others that automatically name the bones of an armature.
-Let us look at this in detail.

 .. _armature-editing-naming-conventions: